rishimantri795/Pondemand/README.md

 > Transform any content into engaging, AI-powered podcast conversations

-Pondemand is an AI-powered platform that converts articles, PDFs, documents, and URLs into dynamic, conversational podcast episodes.
-Upload your sources, customize the conversation style and voices, and get instant audio content perfect for on-the-go listening.
+Pondemand is an AI tool that converts articles, PDFs, documents, and URLs into dynamic, conversational podcast episodes.
+You can upload your sources, customize the conversation style and voices, and get audio content for on-the-go listening.

 🌐 **Website**: [pondemand.ai](https://pondemand.ai)